Vincent-the-gamer/vscode-pycn/README.md

 # Description

-This is a VSCode syntax highlighting (and maybe with snippets later.) extension for [Pycn](https://github.com/Vincent-the-gamer/pycn)language.
+This is a VSCode syntax highlighting (and maybe with snippets later.) extension for [Pycn](https://github.com/Vincent-the-gamer/pycn) language.

 ## License